How to Repair Conveyor Belt with Practical Methods

 Discuss the Use of Mechanical Fasteners vs. Vulcanization Methods

+To repair a conveyor belt, assess the damage to determine the appropriate repair method, whether it’s a small puncture or a significant tear.
 When it comes to repairing conveyor belt rips, there are two primary methods: mechanical fasteners and vulcanization.
 Each method has its advantages and is suited for different types of repairs and operational requirements.

 Mechanical Fasteners